Margie Moran

-Maria Margarita Roxas Moran-Floirendo (born 15 September 1953), professionally known as Margie Moran (/tl/), is a Filipino beauty queen, actress and peace advocate who was the president of Ballet Philippines and previously served as chairperson of the Cultural Center of the Philippines.
-She is best known for winning the second Miss Universe crown for the Philippines as Miss Universe 1973.
+Maria Margarita "Margie" Roxas Moran-Floirendo (/tl/; born 15 September 1953) is a Filipino model, actress, socialite, peace advocate, and beauty queen who was the president of Ballet Philippines, and previously served as chairperson of the Cultural Center of the Philippines.

+Moran is best known for winning the second Miss Universe crown for the Philippines as Miss Universe 1973.

-Early life and education
+Family and education

-Maria Margarita Roxas Moran was born on 15 September 1953 in Manila, Philippines, to lawyer Francis Gonzalez Morán and Rosario McIlvain Roxas.
-Her father was the son of Chief Justice Manuel Morán and Nieves Gonzalez de Morán, a granddaughter of Don Francisco Gonzalez y Reinado, owner of the 39,000-hectare Hacienda Esperanza that covered the municipalities of Santa Maria, Santo Tomas, Rosales and San Quintin, extending through the rest of Pangasinan and the provinces of Tarlac and Nueva Ecija.
-Her mother is one of three children born to Manuel Roxas, fifth president of the Philippines, and Juanita Muriedas McIlvain.
-Her siblings are Consuelo Roxas-Javellana and Manuel "Manny" Roxas, Jr.
+Maria Margarita Roxas Moran was born on 15 September 1953 in Manila, Philippines, to lawyer Francis Gonzalez Morán and art collector-socialite Rosario McIlvain Roxas, one of three children born to Juanita Muriedas McIlvain and Manuel Roxas, fifth president of the Philippines.
+Her mother's siblings were Consuelo Roxas-Javellana and Manuel "Manny" Roxas Jr.

+Margie's father Francis was the son of Chief Justice Manuel Morán and Nieves Gonzalez-Morán, granddaughter of Don Francisco Gonzalez y Reinado, owner of the 39,000-hectare Hacienda Esperanza that covered the municipalities of Santa Maria, Santo Tomas, Rosales and San Quintin, extending through the rest of Pangasinan and the provinces of Tarlac and Nueva Ecija.

-Moran graduated high school from St. Theresa's College and attended college at Maryknoll College (now Miriam College).
-Prior to joining the Miss Universe pageant, she modeled part-time for the fashion designer, Auggie Cordero.
+Margie Moran graduated high school from St. Theresa's College and attended college at Maryknoll College, now Miriam College.
 Moran holds a degree in business administration from Boston University, and a masters in development management from SOAS University of London.

-Pageantry
+Miss Universe 1973

-Moran won the right to represent the country in the Miss Universe pageant in Athens, Greece, after winning the Binibining Pilipinas competition in 1973.
-Moran said that she entered the contest because of the incessant urgings of friends and family.
-Moran, then-19 years old with a height of 5 ft 6 in, ultimately won the Miss Universe 1973 title and also garnered the Miss Photogenic award.
-She is one of the only four Miss Universe winners to also win Miss Photogenic, the others being Margareta Arvidsson, Janelle Commissiong, and Denise Quiñones.
+Moran won the right to represent the Philippines in the Miss Universe 1973 competition in Athens, Greece, after winning the Binibining Pilipinas competition in 1973.
+Moran said that she entered the contest from the incessant urgings of friends and family.
+Then 19 years old and at 5 ft 6 in, Moran went on to win the Miss Universe 1973 title and also garnered the Miss Photogenic award.
+She is one of only four Miss Universe winners to also win Miss Photogenic; the others being Margareta Arvidsson, Janelle Commissiong, and Denise Quiñones.